Isomorphic gcd-graphs over polynomial rings: Gcd-graphs associated with prime powers II: Spectral properties of

 We now use \cref{prop:spectra_prime_power} to describe various arithmetic and algebraic properties of the spectrum of $G_{P^k}(D).$

-\subsubsection{\textbf{Congruence of eigenvalues of $G_{P^k}(D)$}}
+\subsection{Congruence of eigenvalues of $G_{P^k}(D)$}

-In this section, by utilizing \cref{prop:spectra_prime_power}, we investigate some congruence properties of eigenvalues of $G_{P^k}(D)$.
+In this subsection, by utilizing \cref{prop:spectra_prime_power}, we investigate some congruence properties of eigenvalues of $G_{P^k}(D)$.
 We then give an explicit criterion for a number $m$ to be an eigenvalue of $G_{P^k}(D)$ for some choice of $D$.
-In particular, we show that every integer $m$ can be realized as an eigenvector of $G_{P^k}(D)$ for appropriate choices of $P$ and $D.$ We start this section with an observation which is suggested by our numerical data.
+In particular, we show that every integer $m$ can be realized as an eigenvalue of $G_{P^k}(D)$ for appropriate choices of $P$ and $D.$ We start this section with an observation which is suggested by our numerical data.

 \begin{prop} Let $\lambda \in \Z$ be an eigenvalue of $G_{P^k}(D).$ Then

 \end{prop} \begin{proof}